gshuflin/generate-pkcs8-format-key/README.md

 Run `cargo run` to execute the program.
-It should generate four keypair files, all encrypted using the password "test".
+It should generate four keypair files, all encrypted using the password "test", and write them to the working directory.

 Run `just attempt-openssl-decrypt {{filename}}` to run the openssl command that should prompt for the password and print out a representation of the key.
 Instead of succeeding,